erickhartawan/VaxPass-Univative/3_Central_Node_EC2/ReadMe.md

 3. Generate a Covid Passport based on the Information collected from 2 nodes.

-4. Store CovidPassport to VaxPass_Database
+4. Store CovidPassport to student_register